karenwky/Predictive_Modeling_Hong_Kong_Horse_Racing/README.md

 * Correlation between features is ignored.
 * Feature scaling was not performed for different range of numeric values.
 * One-hot encoding was not performed and just keeping the numeric values for some categorical features such as `draw` and `race_class`.
+* Finetuning of hyperparameters for kNN classifier models is ignored.
+GridSearchCV can be performed to experiment better results.
 * The volume of test data is small, so the highly-accurate prediction result is more of luckiness.
 More data can be used to do the testing experiment.

 ## Detailed Presentation